Abadal Logo

 Abadal: Brand overview

-Abadal, an early Spanish luxury car manufacturer, was founded in Barcelona in 1912 by a renowned Spanish industrialist and engineer, Francisco Abadal.
+Abadal, one of Spain’s first luxury car manufacturers, was founded in Barcelona in 1912 by the famous Spanish industrialist and engineer Francisco Abadal.

-In 1916, the company unveiled the Tipo 20, a more potent model boasting a sizable 5.9-liter engine that delivered 120 horsepower.
-This made it one of the speediest luxury automobiles in Spain at that time.
+In 1916, the company introduced a more powerful model, the Tipo 20, equipped with a huge 5.9-liter engine with 120 hp, making it one of the fastest luxury cars in Spain.

-Abadal was not just known for its mechanical prowess, but it also gained fame for its superior coachbuilding techniques.
-As a result, it attracted an elite clientele, including Spanish royalty, and saw success in racing tournaments.
+Abadal was known for its mechanical prowess and its superior bodywork techniques.
+As a result, the company attracted elite clients, including Spanish royalty, and achieved success in racing competitions.

-However, the economic difficulties that ensued after the First World War rendered the operations of the luxury brand untenable.
-Despite a successful decade, by 1923, declining sales forced Abadal to cease production.
-The company has produced around 500 cars throughout its lifespan.
+However, economic difficulties following World War I caused the luxury brand to become unviable.
+Despite a successful decade, by 1923, falling sales forced Abadal to cease production.
+Throughout its existence, the company produced about 500 cars.

-Abadal pioneered the Spanish luxury car industry during the 1910s and 1920s, creating cars that could stand shoulder to shoulder with top-tier Hispano-Suiza and Rolls-Royce models.
-Nevertheless, it could not withstand the economic pressures of the post-war period.
+In the 1910s and 1920s, Abadal pioneered the Spanish luxury car industry, creating cars that could compete with the best Hispano-Suiza and Rolls-Royce models.
+However, the company could not resist the economic pressures of the post-war period.

 Meaning and History